Last revision: August 24, 2025 10:03:pm est

 For centuries, people have spoken about the soul as if it were something separate from the body, something pure that could be stained, saved, or lost.
 Religion built entire frameworks around the idea that the soul determines a person's worth and ultimate fate.
 But strip away the mystical language, and what remains is something far more tangible: your well-being.

 What many called the "soul" was an early attempt to explain what we now recognize as mental and emotional health.
-The weight of guilt, the relief of forgiveness, the feeling of being whole or broken—these were never spiritual forces at work.
+The weight of guilt, the relief of forgiveness, the feeling of being whole or broken, these were never spiritual forces at work.
 They were psychological experiences.
-People weren't battling for their souls; they were battling for their sanity.

 Many never make the connection between the loss of well-being and depression.
 They accept their misery as fate, something unavoidable, something inherent to life.
 But suffering is not random.
 It does not appear without cause.

 When people fail to see this connection, they remain stuck.
-They wait for relief to come from outside sources, from time, or from others.
-But time alone does not heal; action does.
+They wait for relief to come from outside sources, from time, from worship, or from others.
+But these things alone do not heal, action does.
 Healing does not come from wishful thinking, praying for relief, or waiting for pain to fade on its own.
 It comes from a direct, deliberate confrontation with suffering itself.

 Defend Your Well-Being or Lose It

-When well-being is destroyed, when suffering takes over, a person falls into a state of separation.
-They become lost in delusion, rage, or despair—cut off from the truth, cut off from reality, cut off from all life.
+When well-being is destroyed and suffering takes over, a person falls into a state of separation.
+They become lost in delusion, rage, and despair, cut off from the truth, cut off from reality, cut off from all life.

-Ostracizing yourself—separating yourself from the very species upon which you depend for survival, safety, and emotional well-being is where true suffering lies.
+Ostracizing yourself from the very species upon which you depend for survival, safety, and emotional well-being, is where true suffering lies.
+In a social species, ostracization is a death sentence.
+In the depths of loneliness, it is not a coincidence that this is where suicide takes place.

 Action Items: Understanding Your Own Well-Being